johnno1962/InjectionIII/README.md

 ### Resolving issues

-Versions > 4.1.0 of InjectionIII has a number of environment variables that can be used in your scheme when you launch your app to customise its behavour or to get a better idea what is going on.
+Versions > 4.1.0 of InjectionIII have a number of environment variables that can be added to your Xcode scheme when launching your app to customise its behavour or to get a better idea what is going on.

 **INJECTION_PRESERVE_STATICS** This allows you to decide